GrantWasil/Claude-Project/claude-engineer/StarWarsUnlimitedRules/content/docs/multiplayer-rules.md

 2. Play proceeds clockwise, with each player becoming the active player and taking an action.
 3. This continues until all players pass consecutively, ending the action phase.
 4. After the action phase, proceed to the [end phase](turn-structure.md#3-end-phase) as normal.
+5. In the Twin Suns format, a plan counter is used to determine when a player's participation in a round ends.
+See the [Twin Suns](twin-suns.md) section for details.

 For more information on turn structure, see the [Turn Structure](turn-structure.md) section.